-To enjoy al the advantages of journaling, it’s a good idea to journal regularly, though that doesn’t necessarily mean every day.
+To enjoy all the advantages of journaling, it’s a good idea to journal regularly, though that doesn’t necessarily mean every day.

 Well, journaling is a process.
 It’s not something that you can do once and experience all of the benefits it offers.
 But, again, it goes back to your objectives for journaling in the first place.

-If your main goal is to find a creative outlet, then it’s totally fine to pick up your journal as and when the mood strikes.
-Of course this does leave room for the habit to slide, so it’s still a good idea to commit to journaling a set number of times each week or month, just to keep you engaged.
+If your main goal is to find an outlet for your creative juices, then it’s totally fine to pick up your journal as and when the mood strikes.
+Of course this does leave room for a new journaling habit to slide, so it’s still a good idea to commit to a set number of times each week or month, just to keep you engaged.

 On the other hand, if you’re journaling specifically for mental health, I’d definitely encourage you to try to journal every day, even if it’s just for five minutes.

 You’ll likely find that over time, you’ll want to set aside time for your journal, and that you’ll end up spending far longer on the activity than you’ve committed to simply because you feel its benefit and find the process liberating and satisfying.

 How Often Should I Write in My Journal?